-The inn itself was name The Feathers Hotel in 1863, and has since been the focal point for visitors coming to Ludlow, along with Ludlow Castle.
+The inn itself was named The Feathers Hotel in 1863 and has since been the focal point for visitors coming to Ludlow, along with Ludlow Castle.

 The apparition of a gentleman and his dog has been seen walking through rooms 232 and 233 before disappearing.
 Perhaps the strangest of all the reports here is of the naked woman in clogs.
 She is seen in the car park and walking across the road outside the hotel, appearing only to men.

 Related article: The Most Haunted Places in Shropshire

 On entering this Tudor building you will be greeted by the hotel’s beautiful Jacobean architecture.
 The New York Times wrote, “I dare say it is the most handsome Inn in the world…everybody knows of it.
 It is one of the prime images of Olde England, portrayed in posters and brochures wherever tourism is known”.